-Reserve for Economic Uncertainties - The minimum state-required reserve for a district of Hemet Unified School District's size is 3.0 percent; however the governing board requires the district maintain a 5.0 percent reserve for economic uncertainties.
-In light of the current fiscal environment, our office recommends districts maintain reserves higher than the minimum and commends the district's board for this fiscally prudent practice.
+Reserve for Economic Uncertainties - The minimum state-required reserve for a district of Murrieta Valley Unified's size is 3.0 percent.
 Chart 3 displays a summary of the district's actual and projected unrestricted General Fund balance and reserves.
-The district projects to meet the minimum, and board required, reserve in the current and two subsequent fiscal years.
+The district projects to meet the minimum reserve requirement in the current and two subsequent fiscal years.

-Cash Management - The district currently has an \$8.0 million 2017-18 tax and revenue anticipation note (TRAN) with repayments scheduled for January 2018 and April 2018.
-Chart 4 provides a historical summary of the district's June 30th General Fund cash balance.
-Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$21.6 million as of June 30, 2018.
+Cash Management - Chart 4 provides a historical summary of the district's June 30th General Fund cash balance.
+Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$35.4 million as of June 30, 2018.
 This balance does not include any temporary borrowings, and the district's internal cash resources appear sufficient to address cash flow needs in the current year.
 Our office recommends the district continue to closely monitor cash in all funds to ensure sufficient resources are available.
 In addition, our office strongly advises districts to consult with legal counsel and independent auditors prior to using Cafeteria Special Revenue Fund (Fund 13) and Building Fund (Fund 21) for temporary interfund borrowing purposes to remedy cash shortfalls.